mahilab/Syntacts/tutorials/gui.md

 # Info Bar

 - The Info Bar displays relevant information and tooltips when you hover buttons and areas in the GUI.
-- You can get helpful information and tips by dragging and dropping the **`?`** button over widgets.
+- You can get help information and tips by dragging and dropping the **`?`** button over widgets.
-- You can change the color theme of the GUI from the Info Bar.
+- You can change the theme of the GUI from the Info Bar.
 - The meter displays the CPU thread load of the Syntacts session.
-- Buttons for openning the Syntacts website and GitHub page are available.
+- Buttons for openning the Syntacts website, GitHub page, and other resources are available.
-- The `bug` button will display debug and diagnostics information.
+- The "bug" button will display debug and diagnostics information.

 <p align="center">
     <img src="https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/tut-gui/info_bar.gif" width="600">